Alexander Tepper

 alexander.tepper@uga.edu

 My academic research is in low dimensional topology and singularity theory, under the mentorship of Professor David Gay.
 In particular, I am interested in finding topological conditions under which higher singularities may be avoided, and in constructing maps with nicely arranged singularities.
+In the Fall of 2025, I was a Chateaubriand Fellow at Centre International de Rencontres Mathématiques (CIRM) and Institut de Mathématiques de Marseille (I2M) in France, where I participated in a number of research activities with international collaborators.
 Before discovering my interest in topology, I published papers in the fields of functional analysis and applied probability theory.

-I am also passionate about mathematical visualization, as well as applications of geometry, topology, and computer science to generative art, procedural design, computer graphics, and VFX.
+I am also passionate about mathematical outreach and visualization, as well as applications of geometry, topology, and computer science to generative art, procedural design, and computer graphics.
 Over the course of 3 semesters, I led the development of “Spacing Out: Art and Topology Pop-Up Museum,” an NSF-funded exhibition featuring artworks depicting interesting topological spaces designed by UGA students from a diverse set of majors.
 The exhibition was on view in the Shirley McBay Science Library in the Fall of 2024.
 Read more here.

 When I’m not working, I am usually drawing, making music, or spending time with my wife Francis and four pets.